SURFscz/SRAMsync/README.md

 ## Putting it together

 In order to get a valid configuration, we need to put together all the needed elements.
-Thus a valid configuration should look like this:
+Thus, a valid configuration should look like this:

 ```yaml
 service: my_service